LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 or can be created and referred to externally.
 Afterwards, it can be reused by multiple dependents.

-[](#module-ldf) shows a simplified example of the LDF server npm module using the components ontology.
+[](#module-ldf) shows a simplified example of the Linked Data Fragments (LDF) server npm module using the components ontology.
-It exposes several components such as an HDT and SPARQL datasource and a QPF server, each of which can take multiple parameters.
+It exposes several components such as an HDT and SPARQL datasource and a TPF server, each of which can take multiple parameters.
 These are provided with a unique identifier and definition, such that the software configuration can receive a semantic interpretation.